Coldmooon/Intrusion-Detection/README.md

 # Introduction

 IDOF is an intrusion detection system based on Optical Flow.
-The system can sound the alarm in several ways if there is any object breaking into a detection region.
+The system can warn you (e.g. sound the alarm) in several ways if there is any object breaking into a detection region.
 When used for vehicle detection, IDOF can reach nearly 100% mean average precision.
 During detection, each vehicle's kinetic energy is computed with Optical Flow.
 If the energy is over some threshold, IDOF will sound the alarm.

 # Installation